Omer1BC/CanvasPlugin/README.md

 In the 'Analyze' tab, find a suitable post number and number of comments to analyze.
 Then give a prompt for ChatGPT to consider.
 <img width="228" alt="image" src="https://github.com/Omer1BC/canvasPlugin/assets/108303028/a196856a-54f9-41a5-8928-b39d63da4917"><img width="242" alt="image" src="https://github.com/Omer1BC/canvasPlugin/assets/108303028/47ae5af5-914a-498c-8658-d1e2f046e8fd">

 After waiting a few seconds for the response, you'll have the option to download it as a file.
+You may encounter red text errors below the submit button.
+If an error occurs relating to credentials, click out of the plugin, start it up again, go to login, and submit the corrected file.
-The script being executed is `piazzaScript.py`and it can be tested individually by following the comments to find the argument format.
+The script being executed is `piazzaScript.py`.

 ## CSV Analysis
 The third tab is curently non-functional, but the script can be tested individually.
 You are provided `template.csv` and `test.csv`.
 Execute this using  `python parserScript.py template.csv test.csv`.
 The first file represnts a list of commands and their expected argument.
 Any 'x' means that no argument is expected for that column for a particular command, n is a number, and everything else is a useful string that describes how to interpret the value.
 The second file is a dummy file is parsed following the template file, where erros are displayed.